imnltsa/ios15tether/README.md

 cd Firmware/all_flash
 pzb -g "Firmware/all_flash/{recoverymode}" {ipsw url}
 cd ../..
-zip -ur ipsw.ipsw Firmware/all_flash/{recoverymode}
+zip -ur ipsw.ipsw Firmware/all_flash/
 ```

-You can likely add other components like `BatteryLow0` and `BatteryLow1` following the same process above, though I won't be covering those specifically here.
+You can likely add the rest of the firmware payloads from the `.ipsw` following the same process above, though I won't be covering those specifically here since they're less important.

 In order to restore the device, you need to first exploit the device with `gaster`.
 Put your device into [DFU mode](https://theapplewiki.com/wiki/DFU_Mode) and run `gaster pwn && gaster reset`.
 If `gaster` hangs or goes into a loop, redo the combination for entering DFU mode and run the command again.